retog/sling-stanbol/README.md

 Finally you can compile sling-stanbol by running `mvn install` in the directory where this readme file is located.

+## Important note regarding Webdav
+Webdav is broken with the lastest Sling release, so you need to manually downgrade a bundle:

+See https://issues.apache.org/jira/browse/SLING-2443, you need to revert org.apache.sling.servlets.resolver to 2.1.0 .

 ## Launching

 - change diretcory to sling-stanbol-launcher/target